Management Consulting & Administrative Legal Services

 A “Branch office” or a “local subsidiary company” of a foreign corporation must enter “Labor & Social Insurance” upon incorporation and hiring employee by submitting notification forms to the relevant local authorities (#).

-The company normally pays insurance premiums by deducting the portion of the premiums payable by employees from their salary and paying it together with the portion of the premiums payable by the co. to the relevant local authorities.
+The company normally pays insurance premiums by deducting the portion of the premiums payable by employees from their salary and paying it together with the company's premiums to the relevant local authorities.

-Employer & Employee burden of premium (based on annual salary %) for Social & Labor insurance:
+Employer and Employee burden of premium (based on annual salary %) for Social & Labor insurance:

-Employer: 15.321% (16.111% for employees age 40 & over) plus 0.002% will be added to the premium rate for Workers' Accident Compensation Insurance for the time being in order to fund benefits for asbestos-induced diseases.
+Employer: 15.321% (16.111% for employees age 40 and over) plus 0.002% will be added to the premium rate for Workers' Accident Compensation Insurance for the time being to fund benefits for asbestos-induced diseases.

 Employee: 14.471% (15.261% for employees age 40 & over)

-Jointly for employer & employee the total burden of premium is approx. 30% of annual salary.
+Jointly for employer and employee, the premium's total burden is approximately 30% of annual salary.

-Annual procedure timing: Every May for labor insurance & every July for social insurance.
-Withholding premiums for social insurance is payable monthly & for labor insurance at the time of annual renewal every year in May by employer to the local authority.
+Annual procedure timing: Every July for labor insurance and social insurance.
+Withholding premiums for social insurance are payable monthly and for labor insurance at the time of annual renewal every year in July by the employer to the local authority.
 Other additional ongoing procedures required are as follows:

 # At the time of bonuses are paid